Project for SI 482 - Interaction Design Studio focusing on UX/UI Design, Iterative Prototyping, and User Testing

 The development of the Paper Prototype was the means through which we took the rough wireframes and functionality ideas that we created with the QOC evaluation and came out with a paper prototype that effectively captured the big-picture interactions that we’d be implementing in our digital prototype.
 At this stage in the design process, we had some ideas defined.

-The Paper Prototype allowed us to take the rough wireframes that we had created and design the major interactions that we would be implementing in our Digital Prototype.
+The Paper Prototype allowed us to take the wireframes we had created and test the interactions that we would use in the Digital Prototype.

 We knew that our app was going to connect students to on-campus events, and we knew that we wanted this experience to be tailored to students’ individual interests.
 We knew that our app would allow students to search for events and organizations, and filter their search with a variety of criteria.
 We knew that we wanted to allow students to RSVP for events from within our app.

 We developed the Paper Prototype in a way that would, as effectively as possible, meet all of these requirements.
 The Paper Prototype, which was based on our wireframes, made sure to in some way address each requirement.
-After days of meticulous planning and sketching, we completed the first version of the Paper Prototype, and recorded a demonstration of how it worked, which can be seen below.
+After days of meticulous planning and sketching, we completed the first version of the Paper Prototype, and recorded a demonstration which can be seen below.

 We proceeded to take the first iteration of our paper prototype and conduct three independent user tests.
 We presented the prototype to the user and asked them to perform a handful of tasks, noting how they succeeded, how they struggled, and any comments or observations they made.
 Here are some excerpts from the user tests: